mabreyes/cssecdv-pr-2/README.md

 4. Consider database encryption at rest
 5. Set up proper backup strategies

-## 📝 AI Assistance Disclosure

-This project was developed with assistance from Claude Sonnet 4 AI for:
-- Architecture and security best practices guidance
-- Code structure and implementation patterns
-- Comprehensive validation logic implementation
-- Security testing methodology
-- Documentation and explanation of security principles

-All security implementations follow industry standards and the specific requirements outlined in the CSSECDV Practical Exercise 2 specification.

 ## 📄 License

 This project is for educational purposes as part of DLSU CSSECDV coursework.